nafiul-araf/Google-Cloud/Sales Data Analysis/notebooks/ml model building/readme.md

-# Feature Engineering and Model Building Documentation
+# Feature Engineering and Model Building

 ## Introduction
 This document provides a detailed explanation of the feature engineering and model-building pipeline used for a regression problem.
 It covers data preprocessing, encoding, feature selection, and model training with Linear Regression.
 Each section explains the **what**, **why**, and **how** behind the code.